apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    requested, see above).
-Note that the actual default value is defined with ``"ATS/" PACKAGE_VERSION`` in the C++ source, and you must write such as ``ATS/6.0.0`` if you really set a value with the version in :file:`records.config`.
+Note that the actual default value is defined with ``"ATS/" PACKAGE_VERSION`` in the C++ source, and you must write such as ``ATS/6.0.0`` if you really set a value with the version in :file:`records.yaml`.
 If you want to hide the version, you can set this value to ``ATS``.

 .. ts:cv:: CONFIG proxy.config.http.insert_age_in_response INT 1